Doula Services for Birth + Postpartum

 Susie is an artist, mother, and birthkeeper in Providence, Rhode Island.
-She trained as a birth doula with DONA International in 2014 and became a Certified Placenta Encapsulation Specialist (PBi) in 2016.
+She trained as a birth doula with DONA International in 2014 and as a birth and postpartum doula with Shafia Monroe in 2018.
+Susie also became a Certified Placenta Encapsulation Specialist (PBi) in 2016.
 She has mentored new mothers through Families First RI, is a member and co-president of Doulas of Rhode Island, and will re-train with Shafia Monroe as a Full Circle Doula in 2018.
 As a doula, Susie is committed to offering families compassion and respect, while supporting them to make informed decisions about their care.
 Her professional experience working in the office and administrative sides of healthcare, combined with her personal experience as a birthing mother (x3) and mother-advocate of of a medically complex child, has leant to her strong capacity to support families in advocating for genuine family-centered care in whatever birth setting they choose.
 Susie believes in the importance of doula and broader community support that encompasses the pregnancy, birth and the transition into parenthood–knowing that this continuum is key to helping every new family thrive.

 Birth and Postpartum Doula